SD › Best Time to Visit Chicago

 Chicago has two huge food festivals in the summer: Taste of Chicago in July (a five-day, outdoor smorgasbord in the Loop) and Chicago Gourmet in September (a star-studded, fine dining festival in Millennium Park).
 Smaller neighborhood festivals occur all summer long, mostly from May through September.
 Chicago Restaurant Week is a two-week event of prix fixe meals at various restaurants citywide; it takes place from late January through early February.
 For Chicago’s most beloved foods, try the Chicago Pizza Party in February and the Chicago Hot Dog Fest in August.

 Chicago is known for its stunning architecture and skyline.
 There are many ways to take in the urban landscape, whether by boat, on foot, or from high up in an observation deck.
 If going by boat (the best way!), you’ll want to visit from April through November, when the Chicago Architecture Foundation is offering their acclaimed river cruises.
 If going on foot, you’ll want to visit between March and September, except for July, when it’s sweltering hot and very rainy.
 You can see the skyline all year long from inside an observation deck in Hancock Center or the Willis Tower, but you’ll still want to choose a time when the skies are clear, so choose late May through early October.
 Late August through mid-September is clearest.

 - Best Time to Visit Chicago for Leaf Peeping:

 Chicago and the surrounding areas tend to see the first leaves changing in September.
 Peak color usually lands around mid-October, though some years the brightest colors come at the end of the month.
 Colorful leaves can usually be seen through November, when the frost begins to take over.
 Chicago’s many parks, including Millennium Park and Graceland Cemetery, are perfect spots for getting up close to the leaves.
-Or you can opt to have a look from above, by grabbing a drink at one of the rooftop bars overlooking Chicago’s green spaces, like Cindy’s or Tavern at the Park.
+Or you can opt to have a look from above, by grabbing a drink at one of the rooftop bars overlooking Chicago’s green spaces, like Cindy’s.

 - Best Time to Visit Chicago for Skipping the Crowds: